 A locus is a set of all the points whose position is defined by certain conditions.
 For example, a range of the Southwest that has been the locus of a number of Independence movements.
 Here, the locus is defining as the centre of any location.

 Locus of Points

 The locus of points defines a shape in geometry.
-Suppose, a circle is the locus of all the points which are at equidistant from center.
-In the same, the other shapes such as ellipse, parabola, hyperbola, etc. are defined by the locus of the points.
+Suppose, a circle is the locus of all the points which are at equidistant from the centre.
+Similarly, the other shapes such as an ellipse, parabola, hyperbola, etc. are defined by the locus of the points.

 The locus is defined only for curved shapes.
 These shapes can be regular or irregular.

 The set of all points which forms geometrical shapes such as a line, a line segment, circle, a curve, etc. and whose location satisfies the conditions is the locus.
 So, we can say, instead of seeing them as a set of points, they can be seen as places where the point can be located or move.

 With respect to the locus of the points or loci, the circle is defined as the set of all points equidistant from a fixed point, where the fixed point is the centre of the circle and the distance of the sets of points from the centre is the radius of the circle.
 Let us say, P is the centre of the circle and r is the radius of the circle, i.e. the distance from point P to the set of all points or the locus of the points.

 Locus Examples in Two Dimensional Geometry